Lonely Planet recently named Commercial Drive one of the world’s top 50 neighbourhoods and who am I to disagree.

 Commercial Drive has always been an area nearly devoid of chains, so much like Kitsilano you can expect a lot of local boutiques

-Here the name of the game will be sustainable, environmentally friendly, and Canadian made.
+This is some of the best shopping in Vancouver, and unlike other areas it’ll primarily be sustainable, environmentally friendly, and Canadian made.

 The main shopping area on Commercial Drive is between 7th Avenue and William St.